 Like I said before, I get many offers every day.
-I only accept those I have a true interest in, (far less, actually), but that still results in a full inbox!
-Yes, most sellers want me because my Top Reviewer and a Hall of Fame Reviewer status are visible and shoppers tend to trust that.
+I only accept those I have a true interest in (far less, actually), but that still results in a full inbox!
+Yes, most sellers want me to review their products because my Top Reviewer and a Hall of Fame Reviewer status are visible and shoppers tend to trust that.
 Keep in mind, however, that reviewers ranked lower will be getting less offers and are more likely to accept yours.
 If your product is something very common (phone cases, phone chargers, really anything to do with phones…) you have to understand that top reviewers get offers for those every day.
-Choosing a reviewer lower ranked may be your best bet at getting a review from a less experienced reviewer.
-If you want a review on a more popular item start high, but it may take a few weeks before they get around to you with all the other offers they have in play.
+Choosing a lower ranked reviewer may be your best bet at getting a review.
+If you want a review on a more popular item start by asking top ranked reviewers, but it may take a few weeks before they get around to you with all the other offers they have in play.

 3. Search Outside the Top Reviewer List

 Consider looking at products similar to yours and checking for an email address on the profile pages of those who left a review on similar items.
 For example, I love kitchen gadgets and girly things.
 If you ask me to review a men’s motorcycle helmet, I don’t really know what to say.
 You would likely get a more effective review from someone who actually owns a motorcycle and has left reviews on other motorcycle gadgets.
 Look outside the top reviewer list.

 Because top reviewers receive so many requests, a brief communication is all you need.
 We don’t have the time to read through pages explaining how fantastic your product is and the PDF files to back your claim.
 Send the request with a brief explanation with a link to view it easily on the Amazon marketplace.

 5. Those Coupon Codes May or May Not Work